Groesbeck, Texas: Reconstruction

 After the Civil War, in June 1865, the Emancipation Proclamation was read from the front porch of the largest slaveholder in the county, Logan Stroud, who held over 150 people in bondage.
-Four future African-American Texas legislators were freed in Limestone county that day, Ralph Long, Sheppard Mullins, and David Medlock Jr. and Giles Cotton who were both freed from Stroud's estate.
+Four future African-American Texas legislators were freed in Limestone County that day, Ralph Long, Sheppard Mullins, and David Medlock Jr., and Giles Cotton, who were freed from Stroud's estate.

 "Ecstasy!
 Banjos twanged as couples danced and women laughed and children shouted.
 Grown men wept and jubilation reigned.
 Release!
 Liberty!
 Deliverance!"

-Juneteenth has been celebrated since then in Booker T. Washington park along Lake Mexia, with early crowds reaching 20,000 as they listened to passionate speeches by local preachers and politicians.
-Separately, white veterans of the Civil War began their own summer gathering nearby at Confederate Reunion Grounds State Historic Site, with theirs peaking at 5,000 in attendance.
+Juneteenth has been celebrated since then in Booker T. Washington Park along Lake Mexia, with early crowds reaching 20,000 as they listened to passionate speeches by local preachers and politicians.
+Separately, White veterans of the Civil War began their own summer gathering nearby at Confederate Reunion Grounds State Historic Site, with theirs peaking at 5,000 in attendance.

-During the Reconstruction era, Limestone county experienced heightened racial tensions.
-In June 1867 Limestone County was assigned a Freedmen's Bureau agent who was shot and killed within 6 months of his arrival.
+During the Reconstruction era, Limestone County experienced heightened racial tensions.
+In June 1867, Limestone County was assigned a Freedmen's Bureau agent, who was shot and killed within 6 months of his arrival.
 In October 1872, a Mexican man, accused of theft, was lynched by several vigilantes in Groesbeck.